keilmillerjr/mvscomplete-layout/readme.md

 ## DESCRIPTION:

 mvscomplete is a layout for the [AttractMode](http://attractmode.org) front end.
 It is designed as a better option than a 161-in-1 multicart for the neo geo mvs.
 It works well at vga (640x480) and higher 4:3 aspect resolutions.
-Widescreen adaptiveness featuring a 6 slot configuration is next on the todo list.
+It will work at widescreen resolutions, but slot artwork will be stretched wider than the normal 3:5 ratio.

 ## Requirements: